 Q: How do I pay my income taxes when I don't have an employer to withhold them?

 A: You should probably start estimating your taxes and putting the money aside.
-See Form 1040-ES (Estimated Tax for Individuals) and its instructions for estimating payments to figure out how much you should be setting aside.
-A worksheet inside the instructions can help you.
 This is a good thing to talk to a tax professional about, because it will require some planning for the future.
 Also, if you don't estimate properly, you may be liable for penalties.